MicrosoftDocs/entra-docs/docs/identity-platform/v2-protocols-oidc.md

 1. Select **Identity** > **Applications** > **App registrations** > *\<your application\>* > **Manifest**.
 1. Set `oauth2AllowIdTokenImplicitFlow` to `true` in the app registration's [application manifest](reference-app-manifest.md).

-If ID tokens are not enabled for your app and one is requested, the Microsoft identity platform returns an `unsupported_response` error similar to:
+If ID tokens aren't enabled for your app and one is requested, the Microsoft identity platform returns an `unsupported_response` error similar to:

 > *The provided value for the input parameter 'response_type' isn't allowed for this client.
 Expected value is 'code'*.